JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 	- BDPU Guard:
 		- What?
 			- BDPU Guard disables ports that receive BDPUs (Bridge Protocol Data Units) from an unauthorized device, preventing rogue devices from becoming part of the STP topology

 		- How?
 			- When BPDU Guard is enabled, if a BDPU is received on a port in PortFast mode, the port is shut down immediately

 	- Root Guard:
 		- What?
 			- Root Guard prevents a switch from becoming the Root Bridge by blocking any BDPUs with a lower priority or higher MAC address than the current Root Bridge

 		- How?
+			- This prevents rogue switches from becoming the Root Bridge and disrupting the STP topology

+	- Loop Guard:
+		-